Strictly atomic modules in definable categories: Modules of irrational slope

 \section{Modules of irrational slope}

 \marginpar{secirrat}

-We suppose throughout this and the following sections that $R$ is a tubular algebra.
-For these algebras and their modules, see \cite[Chpt.~5]{RinTame} or any of the references cited below.
-Our eventual aim is to complete the description of the Ziegler spectrum ${\rm Zg}_R$ of $R$ which was begun in \cite{HarThes}, \cite{HarPre} and continued in \cite{GreTub}.
+We suppose throughout Section \ref{secirrat} that $R$ is a tubular algebra.
+For these algebras and their finite-dimensional modules see \cite[Chpt.~5]{RinTame} or any of the references cited below.
+Our eventual aim is to complete the description of the infinite-dimensional indecomposable pure-injective modules which was begun in \cite{HarThes}, \cite{HarPre} and continued in \cite{GreTub} and \cite{KusLak}.
 The task which remains is to describe the modules of irrational slope.
 Here we make a little progress in this direction.

 We refer to \cite{HarPre}, \cite{ReiRin} for what we need on the modules and morphisms between them, and to \cite{AngKusAlg} for tilting and cotilting modules over these algebras.
-We do recall that any indecomposable module (finite- or infinite-dimensional) has a well-defined {\em slope}, which is a real number or $\infty$ and that there is only the zero morphism from a module of slope $r$ to a module of slope $s<r$.
-This is extended by saying that a module $M$ is {\bf supported} on an interval $I$ in the extended real line if $M$ is a directed sum of finitely generated submodules whose indecomposable summands have slope in $I$.
+We do recall that every finite-dimensional indecomposable module has a well-defined {\em slope}, which is a nonnegative rational number\footnote{except for those in certain components of preprojective or preinjective modules, but we can ignore these modules here} or $\infty$ and that there is only the zero morphism from a module of slope $r$ to a module of slope $s<r$.
+We say that a direct sum of indecomposable modules all of slope $r$ is also of slope $r$.